 - Women Impacting Public Policy: This national nonpartisan organization advocates on behalf of women entrepreneurs through federal legislation.

 Earn a Business Degree Online

-The School of Business and Information Technology at Purdue University Global offers exemplary education for current and future business leaders.
+The School of Business and Information Technology at Purdue Global offers exemplary education for current and future business leaders.
 The online business and IT programs give working adults the freedom and flexibility to learn on their own time, wherever they are.
-If you’re interested in studying business, learn more about Purdue Global’s online programs.
+If you’re interested in studying business, learn more about Purdue Global’s online business programs.